-Kourtney Kardashian, Rumored To Be Pregnant With Baby No. 4, Spotted With Ex-Flame Justin Bieber
+Kourtney Kardashian Rumored To Be Pregnant With Baby No. 4, Spotted With Ex-Flame Justin Bieber

 “You never know!”
 Kardashian responded.

-Kardashian and Disick have had three kids during their relationship – Mason (7), Penelope (4), and Reign (2).
+Kardashian and Disick have three kids during their relationship – Mason (7), Penelope (4), and Reign (2).
 Last week, the reality star shared a throwback photo of her pregnancy with Reign, which made fans speculate that another baby was in the works.

 The pair have not officially announced they are back together, though another baby isn’t out of the question.
 “You can see the chemistry between them again.
 They flirt and she giggles and they make little inside jokes,” a source stated.

 “Scott’s asked to move back into Kourtney’s mansion after Christmas.
 It’s only a matter of time before [baby] No. 4 is on the way.”

 Tell us!
 Do you think there is anything still going on between Kourtney Kardashian and Justin Bieber?
 Let us know in the comments below.